skjkanchan/OSProject2/devlog.md

 # April 11 11:30am
 a.
 I am now starting a new project session.
 I don't have any new thoughts on this project except that I'm a little worried about the complexity and the fact that I'm running into a lot of errors.
 b.
 This session I plan on continuing the communication between the Teller and the Customer and I want to get the customer to introudce themselves to the Teller.

+# April 11 1:47pm
+The communication of the customers introducing themselves seems to be working so I will now push my current code.